csyhhu/Awesome-Deep-Neural-Network-Compression/Paper/Meta-Learning.md

 ## Meta-Learning as Model Initialization
 - Model-Agnostic Meta-Learning for Fast Adaptation of Deep Networks
 - Task-Agnostic Meta-Learning for Few-shot Learning
+- On First-Order Meta-Learning Algorithm

 ## Meta-Learning in Gradient
 - Learning to Learn by Gradient Descent by Gradient Descent
 - Meta-SGD: Learning to Learn Quickly for Few-Shot Learning

+## Meta-Learning in Learning Rules
+- Optimization as a Model for Few-Shot Learning